dimentox/UnityExplorer/README.md

 * Use the <b>Object Search</b> tab to search for Unity objects (including GameObjects, Components, etc), C# Singletons or Static Classes.
   * Use the UnityObject search to look for any objects which derive from `UnityEngine.Object`, with optional filters
   * The singleton search will look for any classes with a typical "Instance" field, and check it for a current value.
 This may cause unexpected behaviour in some IL2CPP games as we cannot distinguish between true properties and field-properties, so some property accessors will be invoked.
+* Use the <b>World Explorer</b> tab to traverse active worlds,as well to perform EntityQueries on them to filter the results.

 ### Inspector